robertlemmen/raku-cache-async/README.md

 # Cache::Async

 ...
-A Concurrent and Asynchronous Cache for Perl 6.
+A Concurrent and Asynchronous Cache for the Raku language.

 ## Features